More people seem to get stuck on the way to or from the winter trailhead. Here’s some advice on how not to get stuck…or what to do if you do.

 - A shovel!
 If you do any backcountry winter activities, your avy shovel works beautifully.
-Small, compact and good enough to dig you out of minor “oopsies”.
+Small, compact and good enough to dig you out of minor “oopsies.”
 A similar utility snow shovel can be purchased that works well for winter camping and stowing in your car.
-(Note: they are not avalanche shovels.
+(Note: they are not avalanche shovel rated.
 Just a heads up. )

-- When I drove my 2WD pick up, I kept a small plastic bucket of ice melt.
-Came in handy with the shovel to get myself out of the occasional small incline that was icy.
+- When I drove my 2WD pickup, I kept a small plastic bucket of ice melt.
+Came in handy with the shovel to get me out of the occasional small incline that was icy.
 Could work well for FWD cars, too.
 (I really did not like driving my 2WD truck in the snowy areas if I could avoid it..even in town!)

-- A friend has tow straps in his vehicle in case someone with the non-stock 4WD vehicle needs to tow him out! 🙂
+- Two recovery straps in the vehicle and d-rings in case someone with the non-stock 4WD vehicle needs to get you out! 🙂

 - Just in case your battery is weak from cold (or leaving lights on): Jumper cables.
 Better yet, invest in a battery jumper.
 A good one with an adequate CCA rating, depending on your needs, is ~$100+/-.
-Good if you go solo and/or more remote trail heads.
-There many not be someone to give you a jump.
-With an adapter, can even charge your phone and power a camp light, etc for when the power goes out at home.
+Good if you go solo or to more remote trailheads.
+There may not be someone to give you a jump.
+With an adapter, can even charge your phone and power a camp light, etc. for when the power goes out at home.

 - Basic tools.
 A vise grip and a basic screwdriver set at the very least.
 And duct tape. (‘Natch) That loose battery connection that is preventing your car from starting up is not as big a deal if you have a simple socket set.
-A Home Depot version can be found at the checkout aisle for less than $10.
+A Home Depot sells a basic set at the checkout aisle for less than $10.
 Be sure to get SAE or metric depending on the car you drive.
-Or splurge and get one that does both for $20!
+Or splurge and get one that does both for $30!

-- You should already have a headlamp on you if you are going into the back country (even for a day), but a spare headlamp in the car is a good idea, too.
-Home Depot, Costco, etc often sell inexpensive headlamps in three-packs, with batteries.
-Keep one in your car, one at home for when the power goes out and have a spare to boot (or your other vehicle if you have one)!
+- You should already have a headlamp on you if you are going into the backcountry (even for a day), but a spare headlamp in the car is a good idea, too.
+Home Depot, Costco, etc often sell inexpensive headlamps in three-packs, with lithium batteries.
+Keep one in your car, one at home for when the power goes out, and have a spare to boot (or your other vehicle if you have one)!

-- A car GPS is good.
+- A car GPS or your phone is good.
 But seems to have limitations on FS, BLM or similar roads.
 And a larger overview is handy.
 I keep a backcountry Colorado road atlas (and swap in others as appropriate) in the car because getting lost sucks!

-If you are an outdoor trip in winter, you should already have some warm clothing, water and a bit of food.
-Perhaps even a sleeping bag and pad if on an over night trip.
-Still, some extra things to keep in the car if things really get nasty (again, esp in a remote area)
+If you are on an outdoor trip in winter, you should already have some warm clothing, water, and a bit of food.
+Perhaps even a sleeping bag and pad if on an overnight trip.
+Still, some extra things to keep in the car if things get nasty (again, esp in a remote area)

 - I have an old pocket knife and a lighter in my vehicle.

-- Likewise an extra charger cable and cigarette lighter adapter for the phone in the car is expedient.
+- Likewise, an extra charger cable and possibly a cigarette lighter adapter for the phone in the car is expedient.
 We also have a 10k MaH battery in the car, too.

-- An old rain suit, warm hat, gloves and an umbrella also have a permanent place in our vehicle.
+- An old rain suit, warm hat, an old fleece, gloves, and an umbrella also have a permanent place in our vehicle.

 - Many people will also stash a sleeping bag in the vehicle esp if they are in remote areas.

-- I know people, again, esp in remote areas, who told me they keep a small amount canned food, granola bars, etc and bottled water in their vehicle “just in case”
+- I know people, again, esp in remote areas, who told me they keep a small amount of canned food, granola bars, etc, and bottled water in their vehicle “just in case.”

 - And if it is REALLY bad – stay with the vehicle.
-It could be better by the morning.
-A somewhat uncomfortable night’s sleep is better than getting lost in white out conditions.
+It could be better in the morning.
+A somewhat uncomfortable night’s sleep is better than getting lost in whiteout conditions.

-So there’s some tips on getting to and from the trail head.
-Use some common sense, be prepared if something should happen and have fun when you arrive!
+So there are some tips on getting to and from the trailhead.
+Use some common sense, be prepared if something should happen, and have fun when you arrive!